 Yeah, that's right.
 No more "guayar" (hand-grating), wrapping and unwrapping, just have pasteles any time.

-On the photos you'll see that I went with the traditional beef filling, but there are many more fillings you can use, and you can click below to the see the recipes.
+On the photos, you'll see that I went with the traditional beef filling, but there are many more fillings you can use, and you can click below to see the recipes.
 I added some cheese to it to see if I liked it, and I actually did, so you may or may not try that too.

 See all our pastelones fillings recipes and pick your favorite.

-You can make this a vegan recipe by simply substituting vegetable oil for butter, or using a neutral-tasting vegetable fat, and using your favorite milk subsitute.
+You can make this a vegan recipe by simply substituting vegetable oil for butter, or using a neutral-tasting vegetable fat, and using your favorite milk substitute.
 There is a vegan mince filling that would go great with it (I tried it in traditional pasteles).
 For a two for one, use aceite de bija (annato oil) in lieu of both butter and bija powder.

 Feel free to leave out the cheese if you want.
-The cheese makes it mushier when hot, so if you want a more firm consistency, leaving out the cheese might be a good idea.
+The cheese makes it mushier when hot, so if you want more firm consistency, leaving out the cheese might be a good idea.

 If you're not eating it right away, keep tightly covered with aluminum foil until it's time to serve so it doesn't dry out.